 Allergy-Friendly Carrot Patch Chocolate Cupcakes

-Looking for that perfect spring or Easter dessert that skips on the usual suspects, such as wheat flour, dairy, eggs and nuts?
+Looking for that perfect spring or summer dessert that skips on the usual suspects, such as wheat flour, dairy, eggs and nuts?
 Then look no further.
-These rich, moist and fluffy carrot chocolate cupcakes will have everyone in your household swooning with anticipation.
+These rich, moist and fluffy Carrot Patch Chocolate Cupcakes will have everyone in your household swooning with anticipation.

-Each cupcake is topped with a thick layer of dairy-free vanilla “buttercream” and a fun spring-inspired theme.
+Each cupcake is topped with a thick layer of dairy-free vanilla “buttercream” and one of two great carrot decor ideas.
 Don’t be afraid to slather on the frosting – those carrots need somewhere to grow, after all!

 Makes: 12 cupcakes